MikaAK/ecto_shorts/README.md

 ```

 #### Actions
-This module takes a schema and filter paramters and runs them through CommonFilters, esentially a wrapper
+This module takes a schema and filter parameters and runs them through CommonFilters, esentially a wrapper
 around Repo.
 All actions can accept an optional argument of a keyword list that can be used to configure which Repo the Action should use.

 ## Options